otimizes/OPLA-Tool/README.md

 ## Description

-This project was created from the project  https://github.com/SBSE-UEM/OPLA-Tool-Spyke.
+This project was created to automate the Multi-Objective Optimization Approach for PLA Design (MOA4PLA).

 ## Requirements
 Before to compile the code, you need to install the following softwares on your PC: